Mina-Fsh/Chatbots-with-conversation-repair-strategies/data/nlu/out_of_scope.md

 - is [John Lewis](PERSON) still married to you
 - is it a wasteland full of broken robot parts?
 - is it allow to
-- is rasa a studio?
-- is rasa any good
 - is that any of your business
 - isn't the newsletter just spam?
 - it's a pity